Illustrations by Vikki Chu

 Sometimes I am forced to leave the house, and it’s always a tragedy when this happens.
 Sometimes I am compelled to show up at a certain place at a certain time and perform certain tasks for several hours at a time, and after such I take the most direct route back to the house and television.

 I have to take a bus to get to the certain place at the certain time.
-What happens is I rouse myself with great difficulty, shower, shave, eat something regrettable, dress and vacate the house.
+What happens is I rouse myself with great difficulty, shower, shave, eat something regrettable, dress, and vacate the house.
 I do all of this in 15 minutes.
 I know other people need an hour or so to do this, which is something I’ve never understood.

 The buses in this city make a horrible noise when they stop.
 Sometimes my head comes off my shoulders when I hear it.
 I have to cover my ears with both hands to keep this from happening, and people look at me when I do this.
 I can’t tell what they might think.

 The people at the bus stop are almost always wrong.
-You never see these kinds of people on television, though as I think this I realise it’s wrong.
+You never see these kinds of people on television, though as I think this I realize it’s wrong.
 You do see these kinds of people on television, but I always choose not to watch them.
 These people are none of my business.
 One shouldn’t associate with these people, and one most often doesn’t.

 Mostly it’s no-accounts and old ladies that ride the bus in this city.
 Most are fat and they are usually nice people, these fat ones, though that is not always the case, either.
-Sometimes when I start a thought I’ll think it correct only to realise halfway through that it isn’t.
+Sometimes when I start a thought I’ll think it correct only to realize halfway through that it isn’t.
 So, ultimately, I can’t be sure of something until I’ve thought it through for a while.
 The trouble is one doesn’t always have the time to think things through.
 This is what happened with Trina as a case in point.

 Some of them, yes, the fat ones, they are nice people, except for the ones who aren’t, but who cares in the end, really.
 I’m not saying the fat ones on the bus are important to me, but one cannot pretend the fat ones aren’t there.
 They take up too much space for that.
 Some of them are colleagues, I think, so there’s that as well.
 I can’t say for sure as I don’t ever speak to my colleagues, except for Trina, starting with the time I said after you at the coffee pot.
 But I do know that most of the colleagues are overweight like this.
 I see them waddling around the office, eating food and discussing their responsibilities.